Joe-The-Chicken/Polynations/README.md

 # Polynations
-Polynations is a slightly dumbed-down version of Ages pf Conflict where you simulate diplomacy and wars in fake universes.
+Polynations is a slightly dumbed-down version of Ages of Conflict where you simulate diplomacy and wars in fake universes.
 The controls are pretty simple:
 WASD/Arrow Keys - Move
 Click - Draw / Select Country